Master of Divinity (M.Div.)

 "Introduction to Christian Missions" is part of the required core curriculum.
 Dr. David Parks, the director of the Global Center and overseer of the missions certificate, teaches this foundational course which provides a biblical, cultural, and strategic overview of God's global mission to all tongues, tribes, and nations.

 The other two missions courses fulfill 6 of the 12 elective credits for the M.Div. and will be taught by expert missions scholars.
-For example, J.D.
-Payne is scheduled to teach "Contemporary Issues and Strategies in Missions" (January 2017).
-The second course, "Biblical and Historical Foundations for Missions," traces the history of salvation from Genesis to the modern missions movement.
+"Contemporary Issues and Strategies in Missions" will be taught by guest missions scholars.
+The second course, “World Religions,” introduces the classic texts in five of the major world religions and compares and contrasts these beliefs with the Triune God of the Bible.
+Taught by Dr. Gerald McDermott, this course explores contextualization and Christian witness in a multi-religious world.

 All M.Div. students must complete a two-week cross-cultural immersion experience overseen by the Global Center.
 Students earning a mission certificate must complete a minimum six-week cross-cultural immersion experience.
 Beeson has partners both in the U.S. and around the world with mentors who will oversee the students.
 Ministry partners are in such places as the Czech Republic, Liberia, Malaysia, Ecuador, Mexico, the Middle East, and Brooklyn.